Reduced Cost EBT Equipment

 Operating a SNAP program at a farmers’ market is an important social service, but is often rather complicated and costly for the markets.
 We have developed a program to provide subsidized EBT equipment to Maine farmers through a program that is locally managed and privately funded, through a contract with a national service provider.
 By offering a local program, we can offer more technical support and faster turnaround time, as well as useful insight (such as what cellular phone providers serve which areas of the state) that will contribute to the success of the program at farmers’ markets and other sites.

-Published in August 2016, the trail is a website and printed brochure that highlights the 6 farmers’ markets of Washington County, each paired with a free, healthy outdoor activity.
+First published in August 2016, the trail is a website and printed brochure that highlights the 6 farmers’ markets of Washington County, each paired with a free, healthy outdoor activity.
 The brochure also features a detailed map of Washington County, including preserved land and parks.
 We hope that this project will encourage more families to explore the region, enjoying healthy, local food and sampling the wealth of free, outdoor recreational resources in the area.
-(This is a pilot project that we hope to expand to include other parts of the state in future years.)
+A new version of the map and website will be released in summer 2018, extending the trail as far down the coast as Bath.

 Selling Outdoors Email Newsletter